laurynas-karvelis/zeroad-token-typescript/README.md

 });
 ```

+P.S.: Each web request coming from active subscriber using their Zero Ad Network browser extension will incur a fraction of CPU computation cost to verify the token data matches its encrypted signature.
+On modern web infrasctructure a request execution time will increase roughly by ~0.1ms to 3ms or so.

+In near future we will aim to add some form of "Request Header to processed result" caching mechanism for Redis users.
+In real life, Redis usually will deliver such payload slower than it would take to verify attached cryptographic token signature.

-# What's next
+# Final thoughts

-That's pretty much it.
-If you no user of ours interacts with your website or web app, you lose nothing.
-You can keep showing ads to the normal users, keep your paywalls etc.
+If no user of ours interacts with your website or web app, you lose nothing.
+You can keep showing ads to normal users, keep your paywalls etc.

-We hope the opposite will happen and you'll realize how many people value pure, clean content created for them that brings real and meaningful value to them.
+We hope the opposite will happen and you'll realize how many people value pure, clean content created that is meant for them, actual people, that brings tangible and meaningful value for everyone.

-Each website that joins us becomes a part of re-making the website as it was originally intended to be - to be a joyful and wonderful experience once again.
+Each website that joins us, becomes a part of re-making the web as it originally was intended to be - a joyful and wonderful experience once again.

-Thank you!
+**Thank you!**

+> The "Zero Ad Network" team.